aleczhoushuang/backend/README.md

 Running the server

+Install MySQL and configure the database access in the file app/conf/db.conf.js

 Run the script create_tables.sql to create the needed tables in MySQL database.

 To start the backend server hosting the APIs, run: